-• Compression overhead: Compression schemes do not achieve optimal performance; all compression schemes have some associated overhead so that they do not exactly match the space as given by the entropy formula.
-Hence, the gain from the compressed Bloom filter must overcome the associated overhead costs.

-• Compression variability: Of perhaps greater practical importance is that if there is an absolute maximum packet size, we generally want that the compressed array does not exceed the size of some fixed number of packets.
-Compression performance, however, varies depending on the input.
-We would like to make our Bloom filter memory size m as large as possible while maintaining a high probability that the compressed size z does not exceed a given threshold, so that we do not send additional packets beyond the threshold with little information.
-A related problem is that if the number of elements n in the set S cannot be determined in advance, a misprediction of n could yield insufficient compression.

-• Hashing performance: Depending on the data and the hash functions chosen, real hash functions may behave differently from the analysis above.
+- Compression overhead: Compression schemes do not achieve optimal performance; all compression schemes have some associated overhead.
+Hence the gain from the compressed Bloom filter must overcome the associated overhead costs. - Compression variability: Of perhaps greater practical importance is that if there is an absolute maximum packet size, we generally want that the compressed array does not exceed the packet size.
+Otherwise, we may have to send multiple packets, leading to increased network traffic.
+(In some situations, we may want to bound the number of packets used to send the compressed Bloom filter; the idea is the same.)
+Compression performance varies depending on the input; moreover, if the number of elements n in the set S cannot be exactly determined in advance, a misprediction of n could yield insufficient compression. - Hashing performance: Depending on the data and the hash functions chosen, real hash functions may behave differently from the analysis above.

 The issue of achieving good hashing performance on arbitrary data sets is outside the scope of this paper, and we do not consider it further except to raise the following points.
-First, in practice we suspect that using standard universal families of hash functions [5], [13] or MD5 (used in [7], [18]) will be suitable.
+First, in practice we suspect that using standard universal families of hash functions [5, 12] or MD5 (used in [7]) will be suitable.
 Second, in situations where hashing performance is not sufficiently random, we expect that compressed Bloom filters will still generally outperform the uncompressed Bloom filter.
-The point is that if the false positive probability of a compressed Bloom filter is increased because of weak hash functions, we would expect the false positive probability of the uncompressed Bloom filter to increase as well; moreover, since compressed Bloom filters use fewer hash functions, we expect the effect will be worse for the uncompressed filter.
+The point is that if the false positive rate of a compressed Bloom filter is increased because of weak hash functions, we would expect the false positive rate of the uncompressed Bloom filter to increase as well; moreover, since compressed Bloom filters use fewer hash functions, we expect the effect will be worse for the uncompressed filter.
 For compressed Bloom filters, however, there is the additional problem that weak hash functions may yield bit arrays that do not compress as much as expected.
-The choice of parameters may, therefore, have to be tuned for the particular data type.
-Finally, for the Bloom filter to function properly, all of the senders and receivers must agree on the hash functions used.
-There are several ways to achieve agreement; the correct approach may depend on the application.
-The hash functions can be fixed once and for all.
-With this approach, in rare instances a specific data set may yield poor performance, in that it might not compress as well as expected or the false positive rate might be higher than expected.
-Alternatively, the sender can specify the hash functions from the family to be used in some explicit form with the Bloom filter.
-This approach incurs some overhead, but it allows the sender to avoid hash functions that perform poorly on specific data.
-The hash
+The choice of parameters may therefore have to be tuned for the particular data type.